-Fund distributions are generally taxable as ordinary income, qualified dividend income, or capital gains (or a combination), unless your investment is in an individual retirement account ("IRA") or other tax-advantaged account.
+Fund distributions are generally taxable as ordinary income, qualified dividend income, or capital gains (or a combination), unless your investment is held in an IRA or other tax-advantaged account.
 Distributions in excess of the Fund's current and accumulated earnings and profits are treated as a tax-free return of capital to the extent of your basis in the shares and as capital gain thereafter.
 Distributions on investments made through tax-deferred arrangements may be taxed later upon withdrawal of assets from those accounts.
 See "Dividends, Distributions, and Taxes - Dividends and Distributions" for more information.